Four Palestinian militants killed in Gaza clashes with Israel

 The Palestinian Authority, Hamas's Western-backed rivals who exercise limited rule in the Israeli-occupied West Bank, resumed peace talks with Israel in July.

-But tension has also mounted in the West Bank, where eight Palestinians have been shot dead by Israeli soldiers and three Israelis have been killed since the negotiations began.
-(Additional reporting by Noah Browning; Writing by Maayan Lubell; Editing by Crispian Balmer and Andrew Heavens)
+Tension has also mounted in the West Bank, where eight Palestinians have been shot dead by Israeli soldiers and three Israelis have been killed since the negotiations began.

+(Reporting by Nidal al-Mughrabi; Writing by Maayan Lubell; Editing by Crispian Balmer and Elizabeth Piper)